JetBrains/kotlin-web-site/docs/topics/ksp/ksp-why-ksp.md

 * Examining expression-level information of source code.
 * Modifying source code.
 * 100% compatibility with the Java Annotation Processing API.

-We are also exploring several additional features.
-These features are currently unavailable:

-* IDE integration: Currently IDEs know nothing about the generated code.